ammodramus/opl/README.md

 selection".
 In particular, this repository focuses on the paper's ontogenetic phylogeny likelihood (OPL) methodology.

-The recommended order of analyses is:
+The recommended order of analysis is:

 1) `run_mope.sh`  --- Run this script (or run the listed commands individually) to install MOPE and generate MCMC samples of genetic drift and mutation rate